Woodbois

 118. Implementation of commitment to protect natural waterways through buffer zones?

-The company has published a map of buffer zones, however this information is self-reported.
+The company has published a map of buffer zones, however this information is not externally verified.

 119. Commitment to minimise the use of chemicals, including pesticides and chemical fertilisers?